 As of 2017, any questions that use the DSM-5 wording on the MCCQE Part I will no longer include equivalent language from the DSM-IV-TR.
 You will be required to answer with DSM-5 terminology as of 2017 to receive full marks.

-When creating MCCQE Part I questions, the MCCâ€™s test committees are guided by the Objectives for the Qualifying Examination, a document that outlines what candidates must know for any MCC examination.
-For this reason, the Objectives may be useful in your MCCQE Part I preparation.
+When creating MCCQE Part I questions, the MCCâ€™s test committees are guided by the MCC Examination Objectives that outline what candidates must know for any MCC examination.
+For this reason, the MCC Examination Objectives may be useful in your MCCQE Part I preparation.
 We recommend you go through each clinical presentation and carefully read the related objectives.
 If you feel your knowledge or skill for any given objective is weak, this could indicate that you need further study in that area.

 The MCC has compiled a list of reference books and online reference materials that may be helpful in preparing for the examination.